 - Line two mini dutch ovens (3"W x 2"H) with parchment paper.

 - Pour the batter equally into both dutch ovens and bake at 480°F for 13-16 minutes or until deeply golden and almost dark brown on top.
-Remove from the oven.
+Remove from the oven and let cool.

 To make the optional caramel topping